greggraf/karma-spec-as-html-reporter/README.md

 ## To Do

-- create the directory if it is not there
 - expose ways to inject CSS to change format of the results
 - see if it can be rewritten as an adapter like they do for real
   - take advantage of util.format() ?